 The critical reason why a staffing agency should pre-screen a candidate is to save time.
 Although a candidate may look like a good match on paper, a pre-screening interview will indicate if their written qualifications are indeed fit for your job.

 Furthermore, a pre-screening interview helps to determine whether the job can meet their monetary expectations.
 Getting the services of a skilled telephone interview can also help you get evidence about whether the candidate is a good fit for your work culture or not.

 Listening to your gut instincts

 A majority of executives and hiring managers believe in their instincts.
 When it comes to the crucial process of hiring, relying merely on gut instincts can be a critical mistake.
-It may cause you to hire individuals who are adept at interviews rather than high performing employees.
-It may also cause you to dismiss a talented and capable candidate but with whom you don’t have an immediate connection on a personal level.
+It may cause you to hire individuals who are adept at interviews rather than high-performing employees.
+It may also cause you to dismiss a talented and capable candidate with whom you don’t have an immediate connection on a personal level.

 Misleading relevant experiences

 When you compare different candidates for the same job, it may be tempting to give top consideration to the individual who has the most years of experience.
 Candidates who have worked for a business similar to yours or your competitors seem like an attractive option on the surface.
-The error with this approach is that relevant years of experience does not always translate to success on the job.
+The error with this approach is that relevant years of experience do not always translate to success on the job.
 It can cause you to underestimate candidates who exhibit stronger core traits.
 Although industry knowledge and references are crucial, research suggests that intelligence and conscientiousness are crucial for long-term success.
 Because of this, employers are advised to structure their questions to measure these traits.

 Potential for training and mentoring